oktadev/okta-blog/_source/_posts/2022-04-28-gdpr-and-app-security.md

 Data purge functionality may involve refactoring [database (DB) schemas](https://en.wikipedia.org/wiki/Database_schema) to add columns noting when a resource was created or whether it was deleted.
 These columns can be used to automate data purges based on whether the data has been held longer than needed, for instance.

-Further DB schema analysis may also be required to ensure that more data isn’t being collected than absolutely necessary.
+Further DB schema analysis may also be required to ensure that more data isn't being collected than absolutely necessary.

 ## Compliance is worth the work

-GDPR rules can be long and esoteric, but it’s important for your organization to understand how to stay in compliance with the policy.
+GDPR rules can be long and esoteric, but it's important for your organization to understand how to stay in compliance with the policy.
 Not only will you avoid fines for violations, but users will be more willing to trust your application.
 Ensuring better data privacy helps all stakeholders.

 If necessary, remember you can seek help from a GDPR officer to ensure compliance.
 Doing this work upfront can save your organization from more costly consequences later on.